Circaevum/circaevum-dao-phase-1/README.md

 # circaevum-dao-phase-1
 The Yin Yang Inspired Smart Contract for Phase 1 of Circaevum's DAO Governance - to be launched on February 28, 2025 - on the Grand Planetary Parade where all 7 planets will appear in a line in the sky.
+First quarterly meeting will be sometime late March or early April 2025.

 ![4o Yin-Yang Art](./images/4o-yin-yang-art.png)

-📌 **Abstract**:
+**Abstract**:
 On a Quarterly basis, contributions towards the evolution of Circaevum will be tallied, future work will be scoped, votes will take place, revenue will be dispersed, and equity will shift.

 This Yin-Yang inspired model is designed to: